 \subsection{Personalized FL}

 Instead of training a single global model, Personalized FL (PFL) algorithms improve the model generalization of each local client by customizing the aggregation for each client based on its requirements, incorporating relevant information from other clients.
 This addresses the issue of model generalization of the single global model in FL, which is caused by domain shift across clients.

-Existing PFL methods include pFedMe \cite{DinhTN20NeurIPS}, Ditto \cite{li2021ditto}, FedRep \cite{collins2021exploiting}, FedALA \cite{zhang2023fedala}, FedDWA \cite{liu2023feddwa} etc. pFedMe adds Moreau envelopes as a regularization term to the local objective function while customizing the local model.
-Same as pFedMe, Ditto trains personalized model for each client using a proximal term with the local objective.
+Existing PFL methods include pFedMe \citep{DinhTN20NeurIPS}, Ditto \citep{li2021ditto}, FedRep \citep{collins2021exploiting}, FedALA \citep{zhang2023fedala}, FedDWA \citep{liu2023feddwa}, etc. pFedMe adds Moreau envelopes as a regularization term to the local objective function while customizing the local model.
+Like pFedMe, Ditto trains a personalized model for each client using a proximal term with the local objective.
 FedRep finds the global feature extractor by aggregating the locally trained feature extractors of all the clients and then fine-tunes the classifier for each local client separately using its local data to create a personalized classifier for this client.
 FedALA aggregates the global model received from the server with the local model for each client, using separate weights for each parameter.
 These weights for all the parameters are trained adaptively using a gradient descent optimizer on the local data.
 FedDWA trains a separate local guidance model alongside the local model by performing one-step adaptation and uses this guidance model on the server to customize the aggregation for each local client.

-These existing PFL methods require substantial amounts of labeled data to train personalized models, which can be difficult for clients with limited labeled samples \cite{Jiang2024FedGP}.
+These existing PFL methods require substantial amounts of labeled data to train personalized models, which can be difficult for clients with limited labeled samples \citep{Jiang2024FedGP}.